Asst Athletic Trainer

-Travel may be required a minimum of twenty-five (25) nights per year for team competition.
+Travel may be required a minimum of fifteen (15) nights per year for team competition.

 Rules compliance is an important responsibility of this position.
 Employee shall support and comply with all applicable rules and regulations of the NCAA, the Big Sky Conference, and other established bodies that govern intercollegiate athletics and the University.

-Certified by the National Athletic Trainer's Association Board of Certification (NATABOC) and license issued by the Department of Health.
+- Certified by the National Athletic Trainer's Association Board of Certification (NATABOC)

-Candidate must demonstrate interest, ability and/or experience promoting cultural competency and/or diversity.
+- Candidate must demonstrate interest, ability and/or experience promoting cultural competency, universal accessibility, and/or diversity.